 - Resolution of the UN-GA 25 September 2015: “Transforming our world: the 2030 Agenda for Sustainable Development”

-- Report 2016: Beiträge der Bundesministerien zur Umsetzung der Agenda 2030 für nachhaltige Entwicklung durch Österreich (PDF, 2 MB)
+- Report 2016: Beiträge der Bundesministerien zur Umsetzung der Agenda 2030 für nachhaltige Entwicklung durch Österreich (in German), (PDF, 2 MB)

 - Sustainable Development – 2030 Agenda / SDGs (Austrian Federal Chancellery)